3 Kinds of Dance To Shape Your Legs, Glutes, and Waist

-This dance comes from Africa and has been practiced since the ’80s in several places around the world.
-Today, it’s becoming more popular in zumba classes and gyms.
+This dance comes from Africa and has been practiced since the ’80s in many places around the world.
+Today, it’s becoming more and more popular in zumba classes and gyms.

-The movements are excellent ways to shape your legs, glutes, arms, and waist.
+The movements in this dance are excellent ways to shape your legs, glutes, arms, and waist.

-It is comprised of continuous, oscillating movements in the pelvis, moving forward and back, which is a great workout for the hips and waist.
+It involves a lot of continuous, swinging movements in the pelvis, moving forward and back, which is a great workout for the hips and waist.

 The main benefits are that it: